mitumh3/tlg-chatbot-render/README.md

 >
 > - The 4 keys (`OPENAI_KEY_ACCESS`, `BOTTOKEN`, `API_ID`, `API_HASH`) and their values don't need quotes.
 > - Logs can be found on <https://{your_setup_name}.onrender.com/log> and additional bash command can be executed on <https://{your_setup_name}.onrender.com/terminal>
-> - Deployment will take around 15 minutes to complete, but some problems in the server can happen if we interact with the bots in this period (Usually, the bot will get duplicated responses.
+> - Deployment will take about 15 minutes to complete, but some problems within the server can happen if we interact with the bots in this period (Usually, the bot will get duplicated responses.
 In case of private chats, without preceded command in message, the bot will "chat" to itself and create a messy looped conversation that will burn out your credits).
 Therefore, a total of 30m to 1 hour should be taken to avoid the above problem.
 Or you can chat in a group with preceded commands.

 ---